aleutcss/aleutcss.github.io/getting-started.md

 ~~~

 Now, go back to `styles.scss`.
 There's a lot of thinking behind the structure of this file, but for now, the only thing you should now is if you compile this file, you'll get some generic settings and resets.
 To make use of the objects, you'll have un-comment them.
 The idea behind this framework is to compile what you use.

 Lets say you want to make a small button component.
-Aleut comes with `objects.buttons` with some predefined rules for how a button element.
+Aleut.css comes with `objects.buttons` with some predefined rules for how a button element.
 By importing this file, you can make use of the `o-btn` class, which makes button-objects behave a bit better.
 It has also some predefined options, which may come in handy.
 These are turned off by default.
 To enable them, you'll have to set the variable to `true` _before_ the line, which imports the object.

 ~~~scss
 $o-btn--small: true; // <= overrides $o-btn-small: false !default;